 While all three of these methods are effective ways of removing blackheads, they each come with some drawbacks.

-In today’s article, we’re going to be taking a look at a new solution- the pore vacuum.
+But there is a fairly a new solution- the pore vacuum.

 Sometimes referred to as a “blackhead vacuum”, this small hand-held device is designed to literally suck the pores out of your face using pressure and steam.
 Pretty neat, right?